revgrid/revgrid/etc/revgrid.api.md

     allowEvents(allow: boolean): void;
     // (undocumented)
     autosizeAllColumns(): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration beCursor(cursorName: string | undefined): void;
     beginSelectionChange(): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration behaviorChanged(): void;